Part 8 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Welcome to part 8 of this ultimate guide for new World of Warcraft players.
 We have covered a lot of ground in the first 7 parts (setting up an account, creating a character, the user interface, questing, gear, items, professions).
 In this part, we are going to look at dungeons and raids in World of Warcraft.
 Dungeons and raids are the two main types of player versus environment (PvE) content.
 It is called PvE because players are fighting non-player characters (NPCs) as opposed to other players (called player versus player, or PvP).

-The enemies you fight in the dungeon can be a boss or trash (I know it sounds mean.
-They may also be called mobs or adds).
+The enemies you fight in the dungeon can be a boss or trash (also called mobs or adds).
 Bosses are strong enemies with several dangerous abilities you have to watch out for.
 Abilities used by the boss (or other enemies) are commonly referred to as “mechanics”.
 Bosses also have more health than other enemies in the dungeon and take a longer time to defeat.
 While fighting a boss, they may occasionally summon additional enemies which are referred to as “adds”.

 In contrast, “trash” refers to the small groups of enemies found throughout the dungeon.